Forgotten Days Of Our Lives CouplesPublished on May 13, 2019. Updated May 12, 2022

 8. Don Craig and Marlena Evans

 Before John or even Roman for that matter, Marlena’s first love in Salem was Don Craig.
-He saved her from her evil twin Samantha, and the couple battled an attempted suicide from his daughter during their wedding in the late 1970s.
+He saved her from her evil twin Samantha, and the couple battled when his daughter tried to take her own life during their wedding in the late 1970s.
 Love would prevail between these two, for a little while that is.
 Sadly, Marlena and Don parted ways after they lost their baby boy to SIDS.
 The tragedy was just too much for the couple to get over.

 7. John Black and Kate Roberts

 During the disastrous Melaswen Island storyline in the early 2000s, Kate and John came together after their spouses were thought to be dead.
 They made an interesting couple; however, when it was revealed that both Marlena and Roman were, in fact, alive, they broke off their engagement to each other and headed back to their original loves.

 Love DOOL?
 Share all of your DOOL opinions and join the discussion on our DOOL Facebook Page.

 6. Eugene Bradford and Calliope Jones

 Soap operas are known for their drama, but it’s always nice when there is some comedic relief mixed within plot lines now and again.
 Enter Eugene Bradford and Calliope Jones.
 These two were a huge DOOL couple in the 1980s and while they were opposites, they had nice chemistry together and definitely entertained fans with their wacky storyline of love.
 As crazy as their relationship was, Eugene’s exit from the show took the cake.
 He left the land of Salem via a time machine he built.
 Sounds insane, but somehow the story worked for Bradford and Jones.